open-cluster-management-io/clusteradm/test/e2e/README.md

 1. First, what you need to do is: Call `e2e.ResetEnv()` in `ginkgo.AfterEach` to make sure the environment is reset to initial state after your test code have made changes to the environment,.

-    And if you just want an empty environment, call `e2e.ClearEnv()` in  `ginkgo.AfterEach` to make sure the applied resources are removed before youe test cases start.
+    And if you just want an empty environment, call `e2e.ClearEnv()` in  `ginkgo.AfterEach` to make sure the applied resources are removed before your test cases start.

-    *Actually, we've started the e2e environment for you, which includes 3 clusters(1 hub, 2 managed clusters).
+    *Actually, we've started the e2e environment for you, which includes 2 clusters(1 hub, 1 managed cluster).
 Hub is initialized and managed cluster1 is joined&accepted to hub.*